shaisachs/shaisachs.github.io/_posts/2023-07-21-chatgpt-has-not-won-turing-test.md

 <!--more-->

+The difference between winning and losing the Turing test is, that winning the Turing test confers a kind of humanity on the computer.
+Losing the Turing test leaves the computer as just another tool, albeit a very versatile one.
+That is the whole ball game, really.
+Are these things tools, or are they in some way fellow sentient beings?

 The big danger with AI is not so much that it will turn all of our toasters into brain-eating zombies, or something of the sort.
 Rather, it is the danger that we will *think* it capable of such acts, that we will *mistake* it for an autonomous entity, and will inadvertantly grant it rights well outside its due.

 My view is that AI is a useful tool, but ultimately just a tool, which is marshaled by people and organizations like any other.
 The main difference between AI and other tools is that it offers a layer of plausible deniability, a veneer of misdirection, much more so than other tools.
 If a carpenter wields a hammer but bangs someone's thumb rather than a nail - well, the carpenter can be held accountable for the damage done.
 The same should be true of people and organizations using AI, and especially LLMs, for one purpose or another.